 Reconvene the coordinated community response team (CCRT)

-Rewrite the women’s center mission statement to be more welcoming to all gender identities.
+Re-envision the Women's Center mission statement to be more inclusive and welcoming to all gender identities

 Review and revise the bystander intervention training, “Step Up!”

 Loyola revised “Step up!” and trained all first year Messina courses in Fall 2020 and Spring 2021.
 Over 97% of participants reported the program helped them understand their responsibility and provided effective skills to intervene in problem situations.

 Inform the community of the changes to the investigation and adjudication processes for sexual misconduct incidents as a result of the new Title IX regulations

 Loyola sent multiple communications to the community regarding updated regulations and infused information about the sexual and gender-based misconduct policy and process in trainings to over 2,000 students.

 Loyola launched the Office of Title IX, Compliance, and Assessment with two, new full-time professionals dedicated to preventing and addressing sexual and gender-based misconduct.
 The Director, David Tiscione, serves as Loyola’s Title IX coordinator, and the Assistant Director will serve as Loyola’s Title IX Deputy for Students.